Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 Mark 10:1, Matthew 19:1-2.
 See Comments Matthew 19:1-2.
 “And, as He was accustomed to, He taught them again”; this verse tells us, as His custom, that is the purpose the Lord has come, to teach all humans, and give everyone a chance to be saved.
 He did not go only for the Jews; here it tells clearly, as His custom He always teaches the people; if people come to Him, He teaches them.

 Mark 10:2, Matthew 19: 3.
 See Comments Matthew 19:3.
-As written in the Old Testament, the Jews are not supposed to take the women of the region; they mixed the blood, and as it is written in the Old Testament, that is not supposed to be done.
-But, people use reasons of their life and go against what God has commanded.
+As it is written in the Old Testament, the Jews were not supposed to take the women of the region; however, they did, and they mixed the blood, as it is written in the Old Testament, and that was not supposed to be done.
+But, people use reasons of their lives and go against what God has commanded.

 Mark 10:3.
 In this verse, Jesus answers them with a question.
 In the Gospel of Matthew, this answer with a question is not given; we should note that each Gospel gives the events in a different order, but they don’t go against each other.
 Here the Lord wants them to think for what they answer and what the Lord will tell; they must learn to think and go back to the Scripture.

 Matthew 19:7.
-One person has a question, another person has the answer, but when bringing both to come in order, answer first or ask first, the time plays a role in here for giving these verses.
 Note that the order of verses in the Gospel of Mark and Matthew is not the same.
-It is almost the same time, as the Lord speaks, they also speak; almost go like against each other (the events in the Gospels), but it isn’t against each other, just different time and the order of asking, do they wait until the Lord answers or give the answer for the Lord following the teaching of humans; one comes and asks, and the Lord gives the answer, but another one already has the answer for them, it looks both ways.
-Also, remember that these Pharisees are born there, and in their heads, the teaching is different; they have the teaching written, but also, they have the mind teaching from the region which it goes across each other.
-Humans tend to accept human teaching because humans tend to think that human teaching is the way of life, and God's teaching is just written teaching and not a way of life.
+One person has a question, and another person has the answer, but when bringing both to come in order, answer first or ask first, time plays a role here in giving these verses.
+It is almost the same time: as the Lord speaks, they also talk.
+The events in the Gospels nearly go against each other, but it isn’t against each other; they only present different times and a different order of asking: do they wait until the Lord answers or give the answer to the Lord following the teaching of humans?
+One comes and asks, and the Lord gives the answer, but another one already has the answer for them; the Gospels present both ways.
+Also, remember that these Pharisees were born there, and in their heads, the teaching was different; they had the teaching written, but they also had the mind teaching from the region, which went across each other.
+Humans tend to accept human teachings because humans tend to think that human teaching is the way of life and God’s teaching is just a written teaching and not a way of life.

 Mark 10:5, Matthew 19:8.
 See Comments Matthew 19:8.